YanRabe/yanrabe.github.io/_pages/cv.md

 title: Cv
 nav: true
 nav_order: 7
-cv_pdf: example_pdf.pdf
+cv_pdf: French_Cv_Yan_Rabefaniraka.pdf
-description: This is my english CV. the downloadable one is in French.
+description: This page acts as my english CV. the downloadable one is in French.
 toc:
   sidebar: left
 ---